-Taxes of U.S. Persons Controlling Foreign Corporations and Partnerships

-If you had control of a foreign corporation or a foreign partnership for the annual accounting period of that corporation or partnership that ended with or within your tax year, you may have to file an annual information return.
+Taxes of U.S. Persons Controlling Foreign Corporations and Partnerships period of that corporation or partnership that ended with or within your tax year, you may have to file an annual information return.
 If you do not file the required information return, you may have to reduce the foreign taxes that may be used for the foreign tax credit.
 See Penalty for not filing Form 5471 or Form 8865, later.